jrc9designstudio/statamic-getdem/readme.md

 # Getdem (get dem dere entries wid all dos taxonomies)

 *Requirement:* Statamic v2.x
 *Version:* 1.0.0

 ## What is Getdem?

-Lets you filter collections by multiple taxonomies as get params that may or may not exist.
+Lets you filter collection entries by multiple taxonomies as get params that may or may not exist.

 ## Installation
 Rename the folder GoogleAnalytics and copy it to your site/addons folder